mainsail-crew/docs/docs/crowsnest/faq/webrtc.md

 !!! info "Raspberry Pi 5 users"
     Due to hardware limitations (no hardware encoders), crowsnest will disable WebRTC on the Pi 5.
 You can enable it again by setting `mode: spyglass` and `custom_flags: --no-disable_webrtc`, but we advise against this.
-    There is no support for `mode: camera-streamer` on the Pi5!
+    There is no support for `mode: camera-streamer` on the Pi 5!

 !!! warning
     Do not change the **URL Snapshot** setting!
 It should remain the same as before.